jianer123/plotly.py/python/figure-structure.md

 Attributes are referred to in text and in the [Figure Reference](/python/reference/index/) by their full "path" i.e. the dot-delimited concatenation of their parents.
 For example `"layout.width"` refers to the attribute whose key is `"width"` inside a dict which is the value associated with a key `"layout"` at the root of the figure.
 If one of the parents is a list rather than a dict, a set of brackets is inserted in the path when referring to the attribute in the abstract, e.g. `"layout.annotations[].text"`.
 Finally, as explained below, the top-level "data" attribute defines a list of typed objects called "traces" with the schema dependent upon the type, and these attributes' paths are listed in the [Figure Reference](/python/reference/index/) as `"data[type=scatter].name"`.

 The [`plotly.graph_objects` module contains an automatically-generated hierarchy of  Python classes](/python/graph-objects/) which represent non-leaf attributes in the figure schema and provide a Pythonic API for them.
-When [manipulating a `plotly.graph_objects.Figure` object](/python/creating-and-updating-figures/), attributes can be set either directly using Python object attributes e.g. `fig.layout.title.font.family="Open Sans"` or using [update methods and "magic underscores"](/python/creating-and-updating-figures/#magic-underscore-notation) e.g. `fig.update_layout(title_font_family="Open Sans")`
+When [manipulating a `plotly.graph_objects.Figure` object](/python/creating-and-updating-figures/), attributes can be set either directly using Python object attributes e.g. `fig.layout.self.font.family="Open Sans"` or using [update methods and "magic underscores"](/python/creating-and-updating-figures/#magic-underscore-notation) e.g. `fig.update_layout(title_font_family="Open Sans")`

 When building a figure, it is *not necessary to populate every attribute* of every object.
 At render-time, [the JavaScript layer will compute default values](/python/figure-introspection/) for each required unspecified attribute, depending upon the ones that are specified, as documented in the [Figure Reference](/python/reference/index/).
 An example of this would be `layout.xaxis.range`, which may be specified explicitly, but if not will be computed based on the range of `x` values for every trace linked to that axis.
 The JavaScript layer will ignore unknown attributes or malformed values, although the `plotly.graph_objects` module provides Python-side validation for attribute values.
 Note also that if [the `layout.template` key is present (as it is by default)](/python/templates/) then default values will be drawn first from the contents of the template and only if missing from there will the JavaScript layer infer further defaults.
 The built-in template can be disabled by setting `layout.template="none"`.